mussewold/mussewold/README.md

-- 👋 Hi, I’m Musse aka Mos, a TensorFlow Certified Developer
+- 👋 Hi, I’m Musse aka Mos, a Full-Stack Developer
 - 👀 I’m interested in Computers and programming
 - 🌱 I’m passinate about DeepLearning and Machine Learning
 - 💞️ I’m looking to collaborate on ML and Data Science projects